SaidRMansour/HybridCrypto/README.md

 This project demonstrates a hybrid cryptography implementation in C#/.NET.
 In this assignment, a mixture of asymmetric and symmetric cryptography techniques is used to securely exchange and encrypt messages.

+**Note:** This assignment is divided into 2 levels, and the description of each level will be provided after its implementation.

 ## Exercise Description

 Most real-world applications utilize a combination of asymmetric and symmetric cryptography.
 This assignment focuses on employing hybrid cryptography to send messages: